WarpDefi/exchange-contracts/contracts/staking-positions/README.md

-# Pangolin Staking Positions and Pango Chef
+# WarpDefi Staking Positions and  WarpDefiChef

-Pangolin Staking Positions and Pango Chef are unique staking and farming solutions.
+WarpDefi Staking Positions and WarpDefiChef are unique staking and farming solutions.
 They utilize the Sunshine and Rainbows (SAR) algorithm, which distributes rewards as a function of balance and staking duration.